| | | Topo package configuration |

 fetching all configuration files each night, between 2:00 and 4:00

-AM (you can change these parameters via the Admin / Application parameters menu) The Web application The web application, if the topo package is enabled
+AM (you can change these parameters via the Admin / Application parameters menu)each time an equipment configuration is changedeach time the equipment list or vlan list is modifiedeach time a virtual equipment file is modified The Web application The web application, if the topo package is enabled

 (via the Admin / Application parameters menu), will